 The Open Web Application Security Project (OWASP) periodically publishes a list of the top 10 web application security risks.

-The OWASP Top 10 is a useful resource for making any internet-connected application more secure against the most common types of attack.
+The buy modafinil from india online OWASP Top 10 is a useful resource for making any internet-connected application more secure against the most common types of attack.
 The container-specific recommendation that comes up most to scan container images for known vulnerabilities in third-party dependencies.
 While it will fail to catch some things, specifically some exploitable flaws in your application source code will probably give you the biggest bang per buck of any preventative tool that you can introduce into a containerized deployment.

 If your code has an injection flaw, an attacker can get it to execute commands masquerading as data.
 The container image scanning can reveal known injection vulnerabilities in dependencies.
 You should review and test your application source code, following the OWASP advice.